 Reference NOTE 5.
-USER CHARGES User charge revenue is derived by providing goods and services to other ACT Government agencies and to the public.
+USER CHARGES User charge revenue is derived by providing goods and services to other ACT Government agencies and the public.
 User charges revenue is legally retained by the agency and driven by consumer demand.
-201: \$'00 User Charges - ACT Government User Charges - ACT Government ^a 17,208 15,707 Total User Charges - ACT Government 17,208 15,707 User Charges - Non - ACT Government Sales 352 269 Service Revenue (Non - ACT Government) ^b 10,570 9,880 Other 1,520 1,160 Total User Charges - Non - ACT Government 12,442 11,309 Total User Charges for Goods and Services 29,650 27,016 a) User Charges - ACT Government primarily relates to property management the rise in rental schedules. nt.
-The increase larg gely reflects b) Service Revenue (Non - ACT Government) relates to facilities management for private sector clients.
-The increase is largely due to an increase in the amount being charged for providing this service to the private sector.
-ACT Disclosure Policy Commentary - Note 5: User Charges for Goods and Services The breakdown shown in this note disclosure is an example only.
-Agencies should also include a breakdown of all material line items included within user charges.
-A sufficiently detailed description of both Charges-ACT Government and User Charges Non-ACT Government item(s) should be adopted to ensure the nature of the arrangement is readily apparent to readers of the financial statements.
-ACT Government agencies are agencies that form part of the ACT government or which the ACT Government Consolid Annual Financial Statements, which can be found at the Treasury website under publicat (http://apps.treasury.act.gov.au/publications). both User ensure that overnment onsolidated
+2019 \$'000 2018 \$'000 User Charges - ACT Government User Charges - ACT Government a 17,208 15,707 Total User Charges - ACT Government 17,208 15,707 User Charges - Non - ACT Government Sales 352 269 Service Revenue (Non - ACT Government) b 10,570 9,880 Other 1,520 1,160 Total User Charges - Non - ACT Government 12,442 11,309 Total User Charges for Goods and Services 29,650 27,016 a) User Charges - ACT Government primarily relates to property managementhe rise in rental schedules. b) Service Revenue (Non - ACT Government) relates to facilities management increase is largely due to an increase in the amount being charged for provisector. t for private sector o lients.
+The ACT Disclosure Policy Commentary - Note 5: User Charges for Goods and Services The breakdown shown in this note disclosure is an example only.
+Agencies should also include a breakdow of all material line items included within user charges.
+A sufficiently detailed description of both Us Charges-ACT Government and User Charges Non-ACT Government item(s) should be adopted to ensure the nature of the arrangement is readily apparent to readers of the financial statements.
+ACT Government agencies are agencies that form part of the ACT government or which the ACT Government controls.
+A list of these agencies is contained in the Australian Capital Territory Government Consolidate Annual Financial Statements, which can be found at the Treasury website under publication (http://apps.treasury.act.gov.au/publications). both User ensure that overnment onsolidated

 NOTE 6.
-INTEREST ACT Disclosure Policy Revenue from Non-ACT Government Entities AASB 7.20(b) Interest from Loan Receivable ^a 1,247 620 AASB 7.20(b) Other Interest Revenue 25 22 Total Interest Revenue from Non-ACT Government Entities 1,272 642 AASB 118.35(b)(iii) Total Interest Revenue 1,272 642 AASB 7.20(b) Total interest revenue from financial assets not at fair value through profit and loss.
-1,272 642 a) The increase in interest received from loan receivable reflects the issuing reporting period. of more loans throu ughout the
+INTEREST ACT Disclosure Policy Revenue from Non-ACT Government Entities AASB 7.20(b) Interest from Loan Receivable a 1,247 620 AASB 7.20(b) Other Interest Revenue 25 22 Total Interest Revenue from Non-ACT Government Entities 1,272 642 AASB 118.35(b)(iii) Total Interest Revenue 1,272 642 AASB 7.20(b) Total interest revenue from financial assets not at fair value through profit and loss.
+1,272 642 a) The increase in interest received from loan receivable reflects the issuing reporting period. of more loans thro ughout the

 Reference NOTE 7.
-DISTRIBUTION FROM INVEST THE TERRITORY BANKING AC sĦ Revenue from ACT Government Entities 2019 \$'000 2018 \$'000 Distribution from Investments with the Territory Banking Account 703 538 Total Distribution from Investment with the Territory Banking Account 703 538 ACT Disclosure Policy Commentary - Note 7: Distribution from Investments with the Ter Distribution revenue from Cash Enhanced Portfolio and Fixed Interest Fu Account is no longer classified as interest. ·
+DISTRIBUTION FROM INVEST THE TERRITORY BANKING AC ГН Revenue from ACT Government Entities 2019 \$'000 2018 \$'000 Distribution from Investments with the Territory Banking Account 703 538 Total Distribution from Investment with the Territory Banking Account 703 538 ACT Disclosure Policy Commentary - Note 7: Distribution from Investments with the Ter Distribution revenue from Cash Enhanced Portfolio and Fixed Interest Fun Account is no longer classified as interest. •